Hooooooray/HelloWorld/README.md

 # HelloWorld
 Binbin's first repository on GitHub
+Some information